 So, in order to redress the balance, I’ve decided to put together a quick guide to the best brands providing ethical shoes in the UK.

 I have a surprisingly small collection of shoes.
-Comprising of eight pairs, I have: black Chelsea boots, black stilettos, black vegan Dr Martens, low-top white casual trainers, black sports trainers, leopard-print flats, silver sandals, and white flip-flops.
+Comprising of eight pairs of women’s shoes, I have: black Chelsea boots, black stilettos, black vegan Dr Martens, low-top white casual trainers, black sports trainers, leopard-print flats, silver sandals, and white flip-flops.

 For my basics, I’ve had these for years – my stilettos barely leave the box.
 My Chelsea boots are a H&M rip-off of Acne’s signature boots that I wear almost every day, so while they might not be ethically made, by looking after them I’ve treated them as ethically as possible.